-The Monterey Bay region is home to a significant Spanish speaking population; therefore, AMBAG and our partner agencies employ a number of bilingual outreach methods to include participation of the Spanish speaking community.
-These methods could include:
+The Monterey Bay region is home to a significant Spanish speaking population.
+AMBAG and our partner agencies employ a number of bilingual outreach methods to include participation of the Spanish speaking community.
+These methods include:

-- Publishing printed information regarding services, projects, programs and meetings in Spanish. - Spanish language media in the distribution of news releases. - Advertising public hearings, meetings, projects and programs in the Spanish language print, radio and television media. - Providing simultaneous Spanish language translation services at meetings. - Producing Spanish language website content and physical publications such as flyers. - Providing language identification flashcards at public meetings. - Ensure that transit contractors recruit bilingual (English/Spanish) personnel.
+- Publishing printed information regarding services, projects, programs, and meetings in Spanish. - Spanish language media in the distribution of news releases. - Advertising public hearings, meetings, projects and programs in the Spanish language print, radio, and television media. - Providing simultaneous Spanish language interpretation services at meetings. - Conducting meetings in Spanish in communities where Spanish is the dominant language with English translation - Producing Spanish language website content and physical publications, such as flyers. - Providing language identification flashcards at public meetings. - Ensure that transit contractors recruit bilingual (English/Spanish) personnel. - Providing bilingual pop-up opportunities at grocery stores and community events to solicit project feedback